 When the prostate tissue enlarges, it squeezes inward on the urethra causing some or all of the following symptoms:

-After the operation, the bladder is flushed with a solution to remove the chippings of prostate tissue.
-A catheter is then inserted through the urethra into the bladder to drain your urine into a catheter bag.
+A telescopic instrument called a resectoscope is passed up the urethra (water pipe).
+A wire loop that has an electrical current running through it is used to ‘chip’ away the enlarged prostate tissue.
+This loop both cuts and seals blood vessels.
+The bladder is flushed with a solution to remove the chippings of prostate tissue.
+A catheter is inserted through the urethra into the bladder to drain your urine into a catheter bag.
 The operation usually takes from 30-60 minutes, depending on the size of the prostate gland.
-Hospital stay is usually one night, occasionally two nights.
+Usually, one night in hospital is required.

 After surgery, you may or may not experience some of the following symptoms: